internetimagery/twinSkeleton/readme.md

 ##### Prevent Flipping ::

 With this option on it will keep rotations around an entire limb the same.
-ie: positive angles will turn the joint the same direction.
+ie: on an S shaped spine, + and - rotations will move in the same direction on all joints.
 This makes it easier to directly manipulate joints.
 Use this if you are planning on animating the joints directly or you need consistent rotation information.

 With this off, joints will orient consistently to the angles presented on an individual bases.

 Generally you would want to keep this option off if you're not manually touching the Twin Skeleton.

 ##### Display Axis ::